dzhavat/dzhavat.github.io/_posts/posts/2019-06-08-when-is-navigation-cancel-triggered.md

   return false;

   // Case 2
   // The router will automatically cancel
   // the current navigation and start a new one return this.router.parseUrl('/hello-new');
 }
 ```

 [StackBlitz example](https://stackblitz.com/edit/angular-7a4pty)

+### Other cases

+Taken from the [`NavigationCancellationCode`](https://angular.io/api/router/NavigationCancellationCode) documentation, two more reason why a navigation can be cancelled are:

+- A more recent navigation started.
+- One of the \[route\] resolvers completed without emiting a value.

 That’s it.
 These are the cases where `NavigationCancel` will be triggered.
 Do you know more?
 Let me know on [Twitter](https://twitter.com/dzhavatushev).